tasket/Qubes-VM-hardening/README.md

 ### Notes

-   * The /rw/home directory can be added to `privdirs` so it is quarrantined much like the other /rw dirs.
+   * The /rw/home directory can be added to `privdirs` so it is quarantined much like the other /rw dirs.
 The easiest way to configure this is to define `privdirs_add=/rw/home` in an rc file; see 'qhome.rc' for an exmaple.

    * A bug in v0.8.4 will erase anything in '/etc/default/vms' when booting into the template.
 For proper future operation with sys-net or other VMs you may have customized in that path, updating Qubes-VM-hardening